Hazen–Williams equation

-The Hazen–Williams equation is an empirical relationship which relates the flow of water in a pipe with the physical properties of the pipe and the pressure drop caused by friction.
+The Hazen–Williams equation is an empirical relationship that relates the flow of water in a pipe with the physical properties of the pipe and the pressure drop caused by friction.
 It is used in the design of water pipe systems such as fire sprinkler systems, water supply networks, and irrigation systems.
 It is named after Allen Hazen and Gardner Stewart Williams.

 The Hazen–Williams equation has the advantage that the coefficient C is not a function of the Reynolds number, but it has the disadvantage that it is only valid for water.
 Also, it does not account for the temperature or viscosity of the water, and therefore is only valid at room temperature and conventional velocities.

 General form

 Henri Pitot discovered that the velocity of a fluid was proportional to the square root of its head in the early 18th century.
 It takes energy to push a fluid through a pipe, and Antoine de Chézy discovered that the hydraulic head loss was proportional to the velocity squared.
 Consequently, the Chézy formula relates hydraulic slope S (head loss per unit length) to the fluid velocity V and hydraulic radius R:

 The variable C expresses the proportionality, but the value of C is not a constant.
 In 1838 and 1839, Gotthilf Hagen and Jean Léonard Marie Poiseuille independently determined a head loss equation for laminar flow, the Hagen–Poiseuille equation.
 Around 1845, Julius Weisbach and Henry Darcy developed the Darcy–Weisbach equation.

 The Darcy-Weisbach equation was difficult to use because the friction factor was difficult to estimate.
 In 1906, Hazen and Williams provided an empirical formula that was easy to use.
-The general form of the equation relates the mean velocity of water in a pipe with the geometric properties of the pipe and slope of the energy line.
+The general form of the equation relates the mean velocity of water in a pipe with the geometric properties of the pipe and the slope of the energy line.